jomolesk/reference-architectures/guidance-compute-n-tier-sql/README.md

 Overview
 ========

 This Azure Blueprint compliance architecture provides a baseline resource deployment in Azure from which customers can build upon to achieve compliance with NIST SP 800-53 security controls required by FedRAMP.
-The accompanying Azure Resource Manager (ARM) templates deploy a notional three-tier web-based applicaiton architecture that demonstrates many best practices for resource deployment in Azure.
+The accompanying Azure Resource Manager (ARM) templates deploy a notional three-tier web-based application architecture that demonstrates many best practices for resource deployment in Azure.

 An accompanying Blueprint compliance matrix is provided showing security control inheritance from Azure and where deployed resources and configurations align with NIST SP 800-53 security controls, thereby enabling organization to fast-track compliance obligations.